johntbush/pbot/README.md

 If the city is not valid let the user know

+Bonus points for commenting on the weather, like:

+'It's going to be hot remember to bring sunscreen' 'It's going to be cold remember to bring gloves and a hat'

-# Task #2: Implement the `handle_pack_command` function
+# Task #2: Implement the `handle_pack_command()` function

 Validation:
-- make sure sends in two inputs the city name and the number of days
+- make sure user sends two inputs the city name and the number of days
 - make sure the number of days is a valid integer
 - if the validation fails let the user know what the problem is